How digital twins can help internet providers close the rural broadband gap

 Digital twins could also help smaller providers organize and present the pertinent details for new government grants.
 This also allows such firms to identify and prioritize bids on opportunities with the highest reward-to-cost ratio.

-Edmond believes infrastructure digital twins could fill a currently unmet middle ground not covered by existing enterprise applications, like CRM.
-For example, a digital twin could enhance the CRM with richer insight into the demand potential of current or new customers, the ability to service a location, and the competition for a customer’s business.
+Edmond believes that infrastructure digital twins fill a currently unmet middle ground not covered by existing enterprise applications such as CRM.
+For example, a digital twin can enhance the CRM with richer insight into the demand potential of current or new customers, the ability to service a location, and the competition for a customer’s business.

 Combining such process data in effect creates a digital orchestration of a service provider’s needs, Edmond said.